Thomas Stewart Traill: Natural history

 When John James Audubon arrived in Liverpool in July 1826 Traill helped him to find a publisher for his The Birds of America.
 Audubon named the Traill's flycatcher after him, which at one time referred to a species which included both the willow flycatcher (Empidonax traillii) and the alder flycatcher (Empidonax alnorum).
+The maroon oriole was named Oriolus traillii for him by Nicholas Aylward Vigors, in 1832.